Ravinder-Raj/EyewearStore/README.md

 Welcome to our E-Commerce Store built with React and Tailwind CSS.
 This project provides a sleek and responsive user interface for online shopping.
 You can explore various products, add items to your cart, and enjoy a seamless shopping experience.

 Demo
-Check out our live demo visionaryvibes.netlify.app
+Check out our live demo [Website Demos - Eyewear Store](https://visionaryvibes.netlify.app)

 Features
 Product Categories: Explore a wide range of products categorized under Men and Women sections.